🇬🇪 Georgia Expats

 🔧 Apartment Repairs

-Georgian apartments — especially Soviet-era ones — break down.
-Plumbing leaks, heating issues, electrical quirks.
+Soviet-era apartments break down.
+Plumbing leaks, heating quirks, electrical issues.
 Some landlords handle it; many don't.
-Budget a small emergency fund.
+Budget a small emergency fund, especially in winter.

 ✈️ Exit Flights

 Tbilisi isn't a flight hub.
 Budget airlines are limited.
-Flying to Western Europe typically costs $150–$400 round-trip.
+Flying to Western Europe: $150–400 round-trip.
 Flights home for holidays add up fast.
+This is the hidden cost that blows budgets.

 🎉 The Social Tax

 Tbilisi has an active social scene — dinners, wine nights, weekend trips.
-If you're social (and you should be — it's one of the best parts), expect to spend more on dining and entertainment than you budgeted.
+If you're social (and you should be), expect to spend 30–50% more on dining and entertainment than you budgeted.

 Context matters.
-Here's how a comfortable single-person monthly budget in Tbilisi stacks up against other popular expat destinations:
+Here's how a comfortable single-person monthly budget stacks up against other popular expat destinations:

 City Monthly Budget (Single) vs. Tbilisi